 There are various causes that can require a tooth to be removed.
 With decay, teeth can have cavities that are far too deep into a tooth, and as such, the tooth needs to be removed.
 On other occasions, a tooth has extensive trauma.
 If a tooth is cracked well down to the root, there may sometimes come the decision to remove the tooth.

-In short, dental implants are utilized whenever there is a missing tooth that needs to be replaced, or restored.
+is utilized whenever there is a missing tooth that needs to be replaced, or restored.
 Implants are also a form of restorative dentistry as they allow a mouth to function as it should with a proper tooth replacement.

 Who Qualifies for Dental Implants?

 In order to qualify for dental implants, we first ensure that the surrounding tissue is strong and healthy.
 For that reason, we will inspect the surrounding tissue.
 In general, good health is favored for a successful dental implant surgery.

 Smoking and alcohol use may be a risk for dental implants to become infected, and as such may need to be avoided in some instances.
 Bone and tissue health have to be in good standing.
 Proper bone density ensures the titanium screws will bond properly, and gum disease should not be present if one is seeking to place an artificial tooth on the gums.